jonathanmal1119/Game-Mod-Q4/README.md

 A new blueprint is unlocked after every 5 kills.
 There are 15 blueprints (5 Items, 5 Tools, 5 Weapons).

+To see all unlocked blueprints run the command 'listBlueprints'.

 Crafting:
 To craft run the 'craft' Command.
 Syntax: craft <recipe> <amount>